8.0 Migration Guide

 To ensure a smooth upgrade path, please migrate your codebase to React as soon as possible.

-support for custom field expression like showIf/hideIf
+Remove $record support for custom field expression like showIf/hideIf

-Previously, for custom fields we used the $record
+Previously, for custom fields we used the $record prefix to access form fields (e.g., $record.name) in showIf/hideIf expressions.

-Now, form fields are directly accessible without the prefix, as $record
+Now, form fields are directly accessible without the prefix, as $record support has been removed.

 Also, scoped fields are not directly accessible.
-For example, if you have a custom field named test
+For example, if you have a custom field named test inside attrs and want to use it in an expression for another field within the attrs scope,

-you need to reference it as $attrs.test
+you need to reference it as $attrs.test.

 Before: